Tooth extraction is a dental procedure in which one or more teeth are removed from the mouth.

 Tooth removal is an outpatient procedure in which the surgeon removes the tooth that has undergone extensive decay.
 The procedure is irreversible, done manually using forceps.

 Usually, it’s best to get a tooth extracted before it causes too much discomfort.

 Therefore, if you experience severe physical trauma, you may need an emergency tooth extraction within 1-2 days.

 What Is The Cost Of Tooth Extraction In Turkey?

-The cost of tooth extraction is 3-5 times less in Turkey than in the UK.
+It is 3-5 times less than in the UK or the US.
 The currency exchange rate and cost of living are a few reasons why.

-However, the boom in medical tourism in Turkey and government subsidisation of the healthcare system through taxes has been other reasons why foreigners find treatments here to be more affordable.
+However, the boom in medical tourism in Turkey is another reason why foreigners find more affordable treatments here.

 The price of tooth extraction in the UK can have huge variations depending on the area where you live, the surgeon, the medical facility, and the complexity of the surgery.

 Clinics in Turkey’s competitive healthcare market have an average price in their area.

 They offer not only surgery and anaesthesia, but also accommodation, transfer, and aftercare.